-That's enough flirting with Frey's sister, young man!
+That's enough flirting with Frey's sister, young god!

 "Never...you and Naruto...doing things like that...it's...AN INFAMY!"

-Charlie is attracted to Alice, and she shares his feelings.
-Unfortunately, Alice is Bob's sister, and Bob and Charlie are the closest of friends.
+Charlie and Alice have mutual feelings for each other, but unfortunately, Alice is Bob's sister, and Bob is Charlie's best friend.
 As such, Charlie feels it's wrong for him to date Alice, no matter how much he wants to.